helloManash/helloManash/README.md

 ---

-<h3 quote align='center'>The noblest spirit is most strongly attracted by thelove of glory.</h3 quote>
+<h3 quote align='center'>If the probability of success is not almost one, then it is damn near zero.</h3 quote>

 ---